 After the interconnection has passed TEC’s inspection and all requirements have been satisfied, TEC will provide written authorization for the Member to commence interconnected operations.
 TEC will return one of the fully executed Agreement for Electric Service for Net Metering and Interconnection and Parallel Operation Agreement for up to 25 kW QFs forms to the Member.
 Operation of the wind or photovoltaic generation system will be subject to compliance with TEC policies and procedures located in the Technical Requirements for PURPA Interconnections

-*The “Application for Interconnection” form, Agreement for Electric Service for Net Metering and Interconnection and Parallel Operation Agreement for up to 25 kW QFs contracts are available online at CLICK HERE or our The Energy Cooperative Office locations.
+*The “Application for Interconnection” form, Agreement for Electric Service for Net Metering and Interconnection and Parallel Operation Agreement for up to 25 kW QFs contracts are also available at our Energy Cooperative Office locations.

 • The Member must meet all the Cooperative’s membership and service requirements in addition to the requirements in the Technical Requirements for PURPA Interconnections.